How Much Does Medicare Pay for Chronic Care Management in 2026

 TL;DR:

-Medicare pays between $47 and $131 per patient per month for Chronic Care Management (CCM).
-In 2025, CMS introduced new Advanced Primary Care Management (APCM) bundled codes that range from $15 to $107 per patient per month, shifting how providers approach reimbursement.
-Small clinics can achieve modest, steady gains, while mid-market hospitals have the potential to generate millions annually.
+Small clinics can achieve steady six-figure revenue, while mid-market hospitals have the potential to generate millions annually.
 The financial outcome depends on three main factors: enrollment percentage, distribution of service minutes, and denial rates.
-APCM creates new opportunities but also changes the math for staffing and panel management.
+APCM continues to create new opportunities, but also changes the math for staffing and panel management.

 Chronic Care Management (CCM) has steadily evolved from a pilot program into a recurring revenue stream for practices, health systems, and clinics serving Medicare beneficiaries.
 With nearly two-thirds of Medicare patients living with two or more chronic conditions, the demand for structured, reimbursable chronic care services continues to grow.